emiraga/wikigraph/README.md

 Edit `config.h` and compile binaries
     make
 Start redis server, preferably with unix socket `/tmp/redis.sock`.
 Generating graph is database-intensive operation, and unix socket will speed things up a bit.

-Also, I have disabled automated background saves, they can become annoying, instead I call them manually at the end of processing.
+You can disabled automated background saves, (comment out `save` lines from `redis.conf`) they can be annoying. `BGSAVE` will be called after graph has been generated.

 On a single machine first generate `graph*.bin`
     bin/generate_graph

 Analysis can be distributed, each node will need to have a copy of `graph*.bin`.
-You should start number of workers related to the number of cores/processors that node has, for example command for dual core would look like this
+You should start number of workers equal to the number of cores/processors that node has, for example command for dual core would look like this
     bin/process_graph -r REDISHOST -p PORT -f 2

 And finally controller for the whole process